 2. Breast Implant Types – Saline and Silicone

-There are two breast implant types available in Australia: saline and silicone.
-Dr Rubinstein prefers using silicone implants as they produce a better, natural look and feel than saline.
-Saline can also suffer from a “waterbed” rippling look.
+There are two breast implant types available in Australia: Saline and Silicone.
+Dr Rubinstein prefers using silicone implants.

-Further, saline implants can be more difficult to insert and can even create a “sloshing” noise during exercise.
-While some patients might be nervous about silicone implants, they produ7ce a better result and have the same silicone shell as saline.
+Implants with a Saline filling can also create a rippling look and be more difficult to insert.
+They can even create a “sloshing” noise during exercise.
+While some patients might be nervous about silicone implants, they tend to produce the desired result and have the same silicone shell as saline.

 3. Breast Implant Shapes – Round or Teardrop (Anatomical)

 How large or small an implant is on your body, however, is determined by your physique and torso dimensions.
-A 400 cc implant might be far too large on a smaller patient, but look perfectly natural on a taller one.
-As a result, it is essential that you work with your surgeon to find the correct implant for your surgical aims.
-Dr Craig is known for conservatively sized, natural-looking breasts that avoid future problems associated with very large implants.
+A 400 cc implant might be far too large on a smaller patient, but may look subtle on a taller one.
+As a result, it is essential that you work with your surgeon to find the correct implant size for your individual body type.
+Dr Craig is known for conservatively sized, subtle-looking breasts.
+He aims to avoid future problems that are associated with very large implants.

 6. Breast Implant Placement Options: The Placement Pocket

-Each of these methods offers a different type of result, and Dr Craig will be able to suggest the best-practice Breast Implant approach for your goals, depending on your skin, body composition, existing breast tissues, lifestyle and desired outcomes.
+Each of these methods offers a different type of result, and Dr Craig will be able to suggest the breast implant placement that will suit you, depending on your skin, body composition, existing breast tissues, lifestyle and desired outcomes.

-Remember, getting good results depends on a variety of aspects of your surgery.
-It’s important to plan the surgery carefully but also to follow pre-surgery and post-surgery instructions, not to smoke, but to eat well, rest, not exercise or do too much too early, and to understand the healing and recovery processes and time frames.
+Remember, getting the desired results depends on a variety of aspects of your surgery.
+It’s important to plan the surgery carefully but it’s just as important to follow pre-surgery and post-surgery instructions, not to smoke, eat well, rest, hydrate, do not do too much too early, and to understand the healing and recovery processes and time frames.
 These can ALL vary and all surgery has risks.

 A. Submuscular (Implant Placement)

-- Placing the implant underneath the pectoral muscle allows the soft tissue to cover the implant and disguise it, therefore achieving a more natural result.
+- Placing the implant behind the muscle allows the surrounding soft tissue to cover and camouflage the implant, resulting in a more subtle appearance.

-- Recovery in the first couple of days is a little more uncomfortable when the implant is placed/located behind your pectoral muscle, but the results over the long term mean you’ll usually get a more natural-looking outcome.
+- Although the recovery in the initial days may be slightly more uncomfortable when the implant is positioned behind the muscle, the long-term results typically yield a more subtle-looking outcome.

 - This can vary from patient to patient, however, and may depend on what you’re starting with.

-- If there is already a good volume of breast tissue present (as determined by pinching up a fold of breast tissue) to hide the defined implant edges, your surgeon may recommend placing the implant in front of the pectoral muscle.
+- If there is already an acceptable volume of breast tissue present (as determined by pinching up a fold of breast tissue) to hide the defined implant edges, your surgeon may recommend placing the implant in front of the pectoral muscle.

-- This procedure often affords a more comfortable recovery period, and faster procedure time as the muscles are not disturbed during surgery.
+- This technique typically offers a more comfortable recovery period and shorter procedure time since the muscles are not disturbed during surgery.

 7. Breast Augmentation Incisions and Scars:

-- A disadvantage of the periareolar incision are higher risks of complications such as lost nipple sensation, or being unable to breastfeed (compared to other incision methods).
+- This incision has a higher risk of complications such as lost nipple sensation or difficulty breastfeeding compared to other incision methods.

-B. Transaxillary Incision – Armpit Incision or “Indian – Asian Breast Augmentation procedure” to reduce Keloid Scarring
+B. Transaxillary Incision – Armpit Incision to reduce Keloid Scarring.

-- It creates a channel from the armpit to the breast so the implant can be placed behind the nipple.
+- This incision is made in the armpit fold and creates a channel from the armpit to the breast, allowing the implant to be placed behind the nipple.

-- There are some added risks to this approach – ask your Surgeon about the PROS and CONS of armpit-area incisions for breast implant placement.
+- This incision can only be used once for primary surgery and may have added risks that should be discussed with your surgeon.
+Ask your Surgeon about the PROS and CONS of armpit-area incisions for breast implant placement.